araobp/data-science/AcousticSceneClassification.md

 # Acoustic Scene Classification

-This is a project to develop edge AI for Acoustic Scene Classification based on STM32Cube.AI, referring to my past project: https://github.com/araobp/acoustic-features
+This is a project to develop edge AI for Acoustic Scene Classification based on STM32Cube.AI, referring to [my past project](https://github.com/araobp/acoustic-features).

 ### Step 1: Designing Arduino shield of MEMS microphone